Last updated: May 3, 2026

 -

 Pick the correct filing channel: Spouse and divorced-spouse claims can usually start online once you are within 3 months of age 62 or older.
-But monthly survivor claims must be handled by phone or through a local office.
-If someone just died, a funeral home will often report the death to SSA, but families should still call to discuss survivor choices.
+Monthly survivor claims must be handled by phone or through a local office.
+If someone just died, a funeral home will often report the death to SSA.
+Families should still call to discuss survivor choices and the death payment.

 -

-Ask about the start month before filing: If you are a widow, widower, or surviving divorced spouse, ask the representative to compare a start now versus a start at survivor full retirement age, and ask how your own retirement benefit changes if it waits until 70.
+Ask about the start month: If you are a widow, widower, or surviving divorced spouse, ask the representative to compare a start now versus a start at survivor full retirement age.
+Also ask how your own retirement benefit changes if it waits until 70.
 This is where many families either protect future income or accidentally give it up.

 -